Honors in Greek, Latin, and Classics

 Honors is intended for the most talented and motivated students majoring in Greek, Latin, classics, or Greek and Hebrew.
 Requirements for admission to the honors program are:

 The core of the honors program is an honors thesis.
-The research and writing of the thesis will be conducted over the winter or fall and winter terms of the senior year.
+The research and writing of the thesis will be conducted over the winter and spring, or fall and winter terms of the senior year.
 Up to four hours of 196 credit to this end may be counted towards the major in place of one of the courses in English translation.
-A thesis completed by the end of the winter quarter of the senior year will be read and evaluated by the thesis adviser and another member of the program faculty.
+The thesis will be read and evaluated by the thesis adviser and another member of the program faculty.
 If the thesis is accepted and the student maintains a 3.7 GPA, departmental honors will be awarded.
 The level of honors-distinction, high distinction, or highest distinction-will be determined by the program faculty.

 Students choosing a major in Greek and Hebrew may complete an honors major as follows: those with an emphasis on Greek must meet the requirements for honors in the Classical Studies Program and work with a thesis adviser from classical studies, but select a second adviser for the thesis from Judaic studies.
 Those with an emphasis on Hebrew must meet the requirements for honors in the Judaic Studies Program and work with a thesis adviser from Judaic studies, but select a second adviser for the thesis from classical studies.